Philogy/meth-weth/README.md

 cause of [Multicoin's $ 1M bridge hack](https://medium.com/zengo/without-permit-multichains-exploit-explained-8417e8c1639b).

 _METH_ does **not** have a silent fallback method and will revert if it's called for a method it hasn't implemented. _METH_ does however implement a payable `receive` fallback method.
-Allowing you to deposit if you explicitly send ETH along with no calldata.
+Allowing you to wrap ETH if you explicitly send ETH to the contract along with no calldata.

 ### 🧩 Backwards Compatible

-The previously existing `withdraw`, `deposit` and `receive` fallback method behave like WETH9's method meaning it should be a drop-in replacement.
+The previously existing `withdraw`, `deposit` and `receive` fallback method behave like WETH9's methods meaning it's a drop-in replacement.

 The only differences that may have to be considered:
 1. Calling `permit` on _METH_ will not silently pass, _METH_ implements a permit method according to